Yggdrasil Logo

 108 results

-The City of Idavöll is the heart of the world of Asgard, where the majority of the gods built their palaces and where everything is managed.
-It is protected by a great magical wall constructed by the jötun Master Builder, with its entrance guarded by Heimdall.
-Its enormous palaces rise up to the clouds, mostly concentrated in one part of the city, around Odin's palace, which is located directly in front of the city's central plaza.
+The City of Idavöll is the heart of the world of Asgard, where most of the gods built their palaces and where everything is managed.
+It is protected by a great magical wall built by the Master Builder jötun, with its entrance guarded by Heimdall.
+Its huge palaces rise up to the clouds, concentrating mainly in one part of the city, around Odin's palace, which is directly in front of the city's central square.

 Breidablik Palace